svadum/SoftTop-UserAssistant/README.md

 System requirements: Win 7/8/8.1/10

-Retrieve information (app name, app time, last run date-time and other) about used applications from Windows registry (see userassistant.h/cpp)
+Retrieve information (app name, app time, last run date-time and other) about used applications from Windows registry (see userassistant.h/cpp for details)